My former students from workshops and college classes often contact me about pricing and negotiating with clients.

-I have hired so many through the years, but only a few are consistent in meeting the demands of the customer.
-When I hire either one of them to do work, I know that I am sending to the customer storytellers that are not just as good as me, but better than me.
+I have hired so many through the years, but only a few consistently meet the customer’s demands.
+When I hire either of them to do work, I know that I am sending to the customer storytellers who are not just as good as me but better than me.
 This is how I see them.

 Be the best version of yourself!

-Show Up! – It is amazing how many people just don’t show up
+Show Up! – It is incredible how many people don’t show up

 Start With Baby Steps – you can’t skip the line.
 You have to start at the beginning

-Stop Looking For Shortcut – “Luck Is What Happens When Preparation Meets Opportunity” While it may look like a shortcut it is often years of working hard and then you get a lucky break.
-If you are not prepared then you may have just lost your one chance.
+Stop Looking For Shortcut – “Luck Is What Happens When Preparation Meets Opportunity” While it may look like a shortcut, it is often years of working hard, and you get a lucky break.
+If you are not prepared, then you may have just lost your one chance.

-Accept Help From Others – Most of those at the top didn’t get their alone.
-Don’t be prideful, take the help.
+Accept Help From Others – Most of those at the top didn’t get along.
+Don’t be prideful; take the help.

-Celebrate Small Accomplishments – Realize that learning at the level you are at in the moment is just as important as the finish line.
-Break down the “Big Goals” into bite size pieces.
+Celebrate Small Accomplishments – Realize that learning at the level you are at at the moment is just as important as the finish line.
+Break down the “Big Goals” into bite-size pieces.

 Help Others – Pay it forward.
 Don’t be about taking.
 Be known for giving.